 “Open the door, oxygen, oxygen, they come around and open the door, [look at us] and close”

 The group was also denied access to water during their containment.
-During their ten hours in the van, the respondents describe their group requesting numerous times to the front of the van for water.
+During their detainment in the van, the respondents described their group requesting numerous times to the front of the van for water.
 After several hours, they described that the door was opened and a single group-member was offered water.

 “One police officers asked “You want water?”
 “Just one guy he gives the water…For what reason?”

 The respondent inferred that this was an attempt to divide the rest of the group.
-At another point, the respondents also described the back of the van being opened by an unidentified officer whom they inferred was the leader of the group of police officers.
+At another point, the respondents also described the back of the van being opened by an unidentified officer whom they believed to be the leader of the group of police officers.

 “The boss for the police arrived, came, opened the door, and closed the door”